SAM-Denton/samde/README.md

 Border colors are set in dwm's [config](https://gitlab.com/SamDenton/dwm/-/blob/master/config.def.h) file.
 It's configured to have the border colors match the tag icon color.

 ### Sticky windows
-Sticky windows are windows that are visible on every tag, it can toggled off and on with super+backspace.
+Sticky windows are windows that are visible on every tag, it can toggled off and on with `super+backspace`.
 Programs can be made sticky by default in dwm's [config](https://gitlab.com/SamDenton/dwm/-/blob/master/config.def.h) file.

 ![sticky](https://gitlab.com/SamDenton/screenshots/-/raw/master/sticky.gif)

 ### Scratchpad
-The scratchpad keybind is super+t.
+The scratchpad keybind is `super+t`.
 The default size can be adjusted by changing the default number of columns and rows in the [monitor profile](https://gitlab.com/SamDenton/dots/-/tree/master/.config/samde/profiles) that is being used.
 Kill the scratchpad window and reload Xresources for the change to take effect.

 ## Programs